With the Quartet firmware, the TB2 is a 4 voice paraphonic synth with 16-step sequencer.

 Here’s a small selection of patches to get you started.
 PRESETS

 Unzip the folder, and put it on an SD card to use with the TB2.
-If you come up with something cool, please share it!
-Either post a link in the patches thread, or send them to me to include in this collection.
+If you come up with something cool, please share it, or send it to me to include in this collection.

 V132 2015-07-17 Groovesizer_TB2_132